jameslmartin/jameslmart.in/source/content/pages/about.md

 I spend a lot of time away from a keyboard - I'm a big fan of the sun and being outside.
 My friend Cole Weldon and I started an adventure cycling team, Ruffy Tuffy Crew.
 I'm a total bike and gear nerd, love trail running, and cook almost every meal with my partner Ariana.
 I have eclectic taste in music, enjoy simple board games, and general sporting, especially basketball.
 I love the intersection of design and all of these things.

 ### Reach out
-Feel free to send me mail at hi [at] jameslmart.in or drop me a message on LinkedIn or Instagram.
+Feel free to send me mail at hi [at] jameslmart.in or drop me a message on LinkedIn.